BryTheGuy98/CSC131_ClientProject/README.md

 ### C. dir

 This contains exported data from local emulators.
-This allows for data to be easily re-persisted across emulator runs (and prevents us from having to re-enter data everytime).
+This allows for data to be easily re-persisted across emulator runs (and prevents us from having to re-enter data every time).
 Run `npm run local` or `firebase emulators:start --import=./dir`.

 ## III.
 Development

 ### A. Environment

-Using nodemailer requires a `.env` file in the `functions/` directory to prevent doxxing of email and password.
+Using nodemailer requires a `.env` file in the `functions/` directory to prevent doxing of email and password.

 First, provide a Gmail account:
 ```dosini